-At the academy, Students will receive a first-class education in a modern building, with facilities such as the sport hall and dance studio available to the community outside of school hours.
+At the academy, Students will receive a first-class education in a modern building, with facilities such as the sports hall and dance studio available to the community outside of school hours.

 At the other end of the site, the Kensington Leisure Centre is under redevelopment and is set to open to the general public in March this year.
 Kate walked over to the site to see progress and meet with local community groups using the leisure centre’s new facilities.

-Both The Duke of Cambridge and Prince Harry had swimming lessons at the old Kensington Leisure Centre whist they were pupils at Wetherby School.
+Both The Duke of Cambridge and Prince Harry had swimming lessons at the old Kensington Leisure Centre whilst they were pupils at Wetherby School.